 9. Mummy + Daughter Days

 Since Abbie started primary school last September I feel like we hardly see her.
 It’s been quite an adjustment going from being around two littles under 5 for the past 2 years to only having my youngest most days.
 So it’s been extra important that we got to spend a day out each half-term just Abbie + I. This particular holiday Abbie wanted to experience getting her nails done (like Mummy’s do!) at a big girl nail shop.
 So I spent £5 for the priceless smile on her face.
-She chose my favourite colour too, girls got good taste!
+She chose my favourite colour too, the girl’s got good taste!

 Just before Easter Abbie had her eye on a ‘grow your own sunflower kit’ from Asda for £25.
 It was one of those things we had to say ‘we’ll see’ about because that was awfully pricey.
-We ended up picking up some sunflower seeds, a plant pot and compost from our local Wilkos for just £1.50 in the clearance section.
+We ended up picking up some sunflower seeds, a plant pot, and compost from our local Wilkos for just £1.50 in the clearance section.
 Doing this gave us the ample opportunity to teach the girls about the life cycle of the plant and what they need to grow.
 The sunflowers are starting to sprout now which they’re very excited about.
 Now to just stop them fighting over who’s turn it is to water them!

-11. Eating chocolate, watching films, Easter activity book pj days!
+11. Eating chocolate, watching films, Easter activity book PJ days!

 Basically just chilling out at home.
 All in fresh jammies, scoffing all the Easter chocies and enjoying the 30 Day FREE Trial on the Disney Life app (£4.99pm thereafter to unlimited access to the Walt Disney’s entire collection!)
 Filing through the Easter colouring, sticker + activity books from the Easter bunny.